 - The child is age 12 or older or, if under 12, is part of a sibling group or is attached to the proposed guardian and cannot be freed for adoption and the prospective guardian and the child can function effectively without Department supervision.

-The State of Nevada illustrates its KinGAP Policy in the Division of Child and Family Services State policy.
+The State of Nevada illustrates its KinGAP Policy in the Division of Child and Family Services State Policy and Procedures Manual.

 The provisions of the Kinship Legal Guardianship (KLG) Subsidy Program and the Federal Kinship Guardianship Assistance Program are outlined in the New Jersey Department of Children and Families' Policy Manual.

 Child means a person under the age of twenty-one years whose custody, care and custody, or custody and guardianship have been committed to a social services official prior to such person's eighteenth birthday.